 Permanent Teeth Replacement in Petaluma

-Dr. Husein offers full service dental implants from actual implant surgery placement of the metal anchors into the jawbone, which act as tooth root substitutes, to the final crown placement.
+Dr. Husein and Dr. Farokhnia offer full service dental implants from actual implant surgery placement of the metal anchors into the jawbone, which act as tooth root substitutes, to the final crown placement.
 Dental implants are designed to provide a foundation for replacement teeth that look, feel and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.
 The implants are tiny titanium posts which are placed into the jawbone where teeth are missing.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 In addition, dental implants can help preserve facial structure, preventing the bone deterioration which occurs when teeth are missing.

 Dental implants are changing the way people live!
 With them, people are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.

 If you are missing teeth, call Petaluma Valley Dental at Petaluma Office Phone Number 707-782-0789 to schedule your dental implant consultation!

 Evaluation for Dental Implants